kaichi1342/PaletteGenerator/README.md

 **ChallengePromptMaker.zip** archive.
 3. Restart [Krita](https://krita.org)
-4. Make sure Challenge Prompt Maker is enabled in Plugin Manager. if not enable it by going to Settings -> Configure Krita -> **Python Plugin Manager** and click to check **Challenge Prompt Maker**.
+4. Make sure Palette Generator is enabled in Plugin Manager. if not enable it by going to Settings -> Configure Krita -> **Python Plugin Manager** and click to check **Palette Generator**.
 5. Restart Krita.
-6. View **Challenge Prompt Maker** to your screen by going to Settings -> Dockers -> **Challenge Prompt Maker**
+6. View **Palette Generator** to your screen by going to Settings -> Dockers -> **Palette Generator**

 ### Tested Platforms
-- Krita 5.1.1
+- Krita 5.1.4

 ### Release Log

-2022-10-09  : Version 0.1.0
+2023-01-06  : Version 0.1.0
 - First Released Version

 ## License

-### *Challenge Prompt Maker* is released under the GNU General Public License (version 3 or any later version).
+### *Palette Generator* is released under the GNU General Public License (version 3 or any later version).

-*Challenge Prompt Maker* is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+*Palette Generator* is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-*Challenge Prompt Maker* is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+*Palette Generator* is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.